-Cats get all the iron they need through their diet, so crickets can make a healthy addition to boost the body’s iron and ensure they remain at a safe level.
+Cats get the iron they need through their diet, so crickets make a healthy addition.

 Crickets are rich in vitamin B12.
 A report published by Food Chemistry explains that there is 2.88 µg of vitamin B-12 in every 100 g of cricket.
 This compares to: